torufuruya/torufuruya.github.io/README.md

 **Nice to e-meet you!**
 My name is Toru.
 I am a Software Engineer, iOS Developer, as well as lover of beer.
 I am a fan of technology and programming.
 I’m also loving football, coffee and of course 🍣.
-I'm based in Tokyo now and hope to work borderless.
-I'm waiting for requests for work from all over the world!
+I'm based in Tokyo now but I'm waiting for requests for work from all over the world!

 ## Summary